 An ear infection while pregnant is a common occurrence.
 It mostly occurs in women who are likely prone to getting an earache.
 These infections most likely develop when there is an attack by a certain virus or bacteria in the eardrum, located in the middle ear.
 This attack results in the build-up of fluid, inflammation of the middle ear, and severe pain.
 Chronic infections are recurring and, if not treated immediately, might lead to permanent damage of the inner and middle ear (1).
 Continue reading this post as we tell you about ear infections during pregnancy, their causes, signs, diagnosis, treatment, and precautions.

-Many factors can cause ear infections.
+Many factors might cause ear infections.
 Your doctor is the right person to determine the exact cause of your pain and infection.

-Ear infections can occur when pathogens like bacteria or virus find a way into the ear.
-These pathogens cause common illnesses such as excess mucus, cold, allergies, sinus infections, and swollen adenoids, causing inflammation.
+Ear infections may occur when pathogens like bacteria or viruses find a way into the ear.
+These pathogens might cause common illnesses such as excess mucus, cold, allergies, sinus infections, and swollen adenoids, causing inflammation.

 The inflammation leads to blockage in the Eustachian tubes (the tube that connects the middle ear and the pharynx).
-This blockage causes fluid build-up in the middle ear, resulting in infection.
-It can lead to a temporary hearing loss in some cases.
+This blockage causes fluid build-up in the middle ear, resulting in an infection.
+It might lead to a temporary hearing loss in some cases (2).

-- Pressure created on the ear while resting or sleeping on side
+- The pressure created on the ear while resting or sleeping on the side

-If you have been experiencing chronic ear infections, you will be at a greater risk of ear infection during pregnancy.
+If you have been experiencing chronic ear infections, you could be at a greater risk of ear infection during pregnancy.

 There are several symptoms of an ear infection.

-- Earaches, which are severe and seem like a throbbing inside the ear
+- Earaches, which are severe and feel like a throbbing inside the ear

 - Hearing loss